nerdprojects/pinball-cvsd-patcher/README.md

 # Pinball CVSD Patcher

-These scripts can be used to extract and patch speech data (encoded CVSD data) used on Williams/Bally pinball machines.
+These scripts can be used to extract and patch speech data (encoded CVSD data) used on Williams/Bally pinball machines that use the CVSD chip "Harris HC555XX".

 ## Instructions
 ### How to Patch WPC-89 Games